Don Plusquellic

-Donald L. Plusquellic (born July 3, 1949) is the former mayor of Akron, Ohio.
+Donald L. Plusquellic (born July 3, 1949) is an American politician who served as mayor of Akron, Ohio.
 First elected in 1987, he became the 59th Mayor of Akron after previously serving 13 years on Akron City Council.
 Plusquellic has served his seventh term, making him the longest-serving mayor of the city.
 Plusquellic announced his resignation effective May 31, 2015, citing unfriendly coverage from the Akron Beacon Journal as his primary motivation.

 Personal life and early career

 Plusquellic was born in Akron, Ohio, on July 3, 1949.
 He graduated from Kenmore High School in Akron, and enrolled at the Swanson School of Engineering at the University of Pittsburgh before switching to the Bowling Green State University College of Business Administration, where he received his Bachelor of Science degree in 1972.
 He played football at Bowling Green.
 He later received his JD from the University of Akron School of Law in 1982, and went into private practice.
 He continued to practice law after being elected to the Akron City Council, but ceased after being elected Mayor of Akron in 1987.

 Plusquellic married the former Mary Goffee in 1972, and they had a son, David, and a daughter, Michelle.
 The couple divorced in 2007.
 Mary Plusquellic, a drug and alcohol counselor, died of cardiac problems at her home in July 2013.